 Call your doctor at once if you have new or worsening symptoms such as:

-- loss of appetite, upper stomach pain;
+- right-sided upper stomach pain;

 - jaundice (yellowing of the skin or eyes).